walshbr/introduction-to-text-analysis/archives/nines.md

 Focus on what you do know: the tagging syntax and where to go to look for help.
 A lot of working with technology consists of not panicking and then looking up what you don't know.
 But we digress.

-When you look at the entry on the _Old Bailey Online_, almost all the tags disappear:
+When you look at the entry on the Old Bailey Online, almost all the tags disappear:

 ![Same entry without TEI](/assets/archives/old-bailey-sans-tei.jpg)